bjpop/gurita/docsrc/box.rst

      - control the order of the plotted boxes
      - :ref:`order <box_order>`
    * - ``--hue COLUMN``
-     - group columns by hue
+     - colour and/or group columns by hue
      - :ref:`hue <box_hue>`
    * - ``--hueorder VALUE [VALUE ...]``
      - order of hue columns